weechat/specs.weechat.org/specs/001285-follow-xdg-base-dir-spec.md

 - runtime: `$XDG_RUNTIME_DIR/weechat`, defaulting to the cache directory if `$XDG_RUNTIME_DIR` is not defined or empty.

-WeeChat stores the following data in each directory:
+The following data is stored by WeeChat or the user in each directory:

 - config:
   - configuration files: `*.conf`
+  - IRC: ECC private keys for SASL mechanism "ecdsa-nist256p-challenge"
+  - IRC: SSL certificate files used to automatically identify with a nick
+  - relay: SSL certificates and private keys (for serving clients with SSL)
+  - certificate authorities
   - scripts configuration (depends on scripts)
 - data:
   - WeeChat log file (and crash log): `weechat*.log`
   - WeeChat upgrade files: `*.upgrade`
   - local plugins: `plugins/*`
   - logs files written by logger plugin: `logs/*`
-  - Xfer files received: `xfer/*`
+  - xfer files received: `xfer/*`
   - scripts installed: `python/*`, `perl/*`, etc.
   - scripts data (depends on scripts)
 - cache: